-The public comment period for the Metropolitan Transportation Plan commenced on February 17, 2023 and ended March 18, 2023.
-The MPO voted to adopt the Metropolitan Transportation Plan at their meeting on March 29, 2023
+The public comment period for the Metropolitan Transportation Plan commenced on March 1, 2019 and ended April 1, 2019.
+The MPO voted to provisionally adopt the Metropolitan Transportation Plan at their meeting on March 27, 2019 contingent upon there being no substantial additions or modifications to the Plan before the end of the public comment period.
+No significant comment was received after the provisional adoption of the draft plan.

-The draft plan was published on the RiverCOG website along with the Air Quality Conformity Determination and online comment form and notice was issued to local papers and mailing lists.
-Two public comment sessions were scheduled, the first was held virtually in conjunction with the regional planning committee (RPC) meeting on March 27, 2003.
-A second public comment session was held on March 8 at the RiverCOG offices.
+The draft plan was published on the RiverCOG website and a notice was issued to local papers on March 1, 2019.
+Two public comment sessions were scheduled, the first was held at the Middletown Area Transit meeting on March 13 at the MAT Building, 91 N. Main St., Middletown.
+A second public comment session was held on March 25 prior to the Regional Planning Committee meeting at the RiverCOG office.